Phase I Clinical Trial

 Illuminare-1, a small molecule, myelin binding agent, is being developed as a surgical adjunct to improve the visualization and delineation of critical nerve structures intra-operatively in real time with the aim of avoiding serious, and potentially permanent, unintended nerve injury.
 The first-in human clinical trial was completed at Memorial Sloan Kettering Cancer Center, along with collaborators from Illuminare Biotechnologies.

 The Phase 1 trial of Illuminare-1 was a dose-escalation study including 38 patients undergoing robot-assisted radical prostatectomy.
 The Phase 1 trial met the primary objective of demonstrating safety and also met secondary objectives including determination of the human pharmacokinetics of Illuminare-1 and selection of optimal dose based on observed nerve fluorescence to advance to Phase 2 in the clinic.
+Results of the Phase 1 trial were published on July 2025 in JAMA Surgery.
+The article was accompanied by an invited editorial commentary.

 Expanded Access Policy